Barristers Training Courses

 Why choose us?

 - We offer a 9 month (LLM) Barristers Training Course and a 6 month (PgDip) Barristers Training Course.

 - You will engage with realistic cases and gain the qualifications, practical knowledge and insight essential to Chambers and employers.

 - We have a dedicated Employability team who will provide you with useful advice and opportunities to help you secure pupillage.

-- We offer a multi-award-winning pro bono programme through our Legal Advice Centre.
+- We offer a multi-award-winning pro bono programme through NLS Legal, our teaching law firm, which is an ABS authorised by the SRA.

 - You will be taught in small groups in high-quality teaching rooms, including mock courtrooms.

 - We offer scholarships, further details of which can be found on our funding page.

 Nottingham Law School has a proven track record in practical skills training, and is one of a limited number of institutions currently authorised by the Bar Standards Board (BSB) to deliver vocational training for the Bar.

 The BSB’s Bar Qualification Manual generally requires students to have completed the academic component - i.e. obtained a Law Degree or completed the Graduate Diploma in Law (GDL) or Common Professional Examination (CPE) - before enrolling on the vocational stage.

 However, if you are awaiting final results for your degree or GDL or CPE on the day of our September enrolment (13 September), you will be permitted to enrol if, generally, you have a result outstanding in no more than one subject, will receive your final results by 1 October and you have applied to the BSB for early commencement of the vocational component.
 The BSB will charge you an administrative fee for this.

 International students will be required to produce a certificate evidencing the necessary IELTS scores or equivalents* unless they have:

 - An actual or predicted degree classification of 2.1 or above in a degree undertaken in the UK and awarded by a UK institution;**

 - An actual or predicted commendation or above in the GDL undertaken in the UK and awarded by a UK institution; or